 Scientists say Kamchatka ecosystems can provide for about 15 thousand snow sheep maximum.
-Half a century ago this number of species probably lived on the peninsula.
-However, for the last 30 years, the snow sheep population is declining rapidly because of unsustainable trophy hunting and poaching.
+Half a century ago this many sheep probably lived on the peninsula.
+However, for the last 30 years, the snow sheep population has been declining rapidly because of unsustainable trophy hunting and poaching.

 In 2021, the grant funds provided by WWF-Russia will support the work of counting animals, mapping snow sheep range on the peninsula, setting camera traps, and monitoring the animal population on a regular basis.
 Aside from scientific activity, area protection measures are needed as well.

-On the other hand, for environmentally responsible tourists, an Environmental Education Center will appear on the Avacha pass at the bottom of the same-named volcano before the end of 2021.
+Additionally, for environmentally responsible tourists, an Environmental Education Center will appear on the Avacha pass at the bottom of the same-named volcano before the end of 2021.
 The Center will hold exhibitions on volcanoes, flora, and fauna of Kamchatka.
 There will be a space for lectures, thematic workshops, and conferences in the Center.
 The Nature Park Administration also plans to landscape the surrounding territory.
-All these measures are aimed to alleviate the anthropogenic impact on the Avacha pass ecosystems which are a World Heritage site.
+All these measures are aimed at alleviating the anthropogenic impact on the Avacha pass ecosystems which are a World Heritage site.